odoo/documentation/accounting/payables/supplier_bills/manage.rst

 3. Confirming the PO generates an **Incoming Shipment** if you purchased any stockable products.

-4. Upon receiving a **Vendor Bill** from your Vendor, validate the bill with products received in the previous step to ensure accuracy.
+4. Upon receiving a **Vendor Invoice** from your Vendor, validate the invoice with products received in the previous step to ensure accuracy.

 This process may be done by three different people within the company,